 Can International Students Work in Estonia While Studying?

-International students in Estonia are allowed to work while completing their degrees.
-It is very common for both foreign and local students to work and study at the same time.
-There are no limits on the number of working hours as long as it does not interfere with their classes.
-Moreover, students do not have to apply for any special working permit regardless of their nationality.
+International students in Estonia are allowed to work while completing their degrees if the job does not interfere with their studies.
+It is common for both foreign and local students to work and study at the same time.
+Working hours for international students are not limited, and students with a residence permit for study can work without a separate work permit as long as employment does not interfere with their studies.

 Can International Students Stay in Estonia After Graduation?

-After graduation, international students can stay in Estonia with a few conditions depending on their nationalities.
-EU/EEA citizens can stay in the country without a visa, but they should register their place of residence at the immigration office.
+After graduation, international students can stay in Estonia under different conditions depending on their nationality and residence status.
+EU/EEA citizens can stay in the country without a visa, but if they remain for more than three months, they may need to register their residence with the relevant local authority.

-Numerous universities in Estonia provide exemplary education.
-However, the schools mentioned are widely recognized across Europe and the world.
-These are the best universities that provide many opportunities to their students.
+Numerous universities in Estonia provide excellent education.
+However, the schools mentioned above are especially visible in Estonia’s higher education landscape and are recognized in Europe and beyond.
+These universities provide many opportunities to their students.
 Try your luck and submit your application to one of these universities!

 We hope that this article has given you valuable information about Estonian universities.
 Make sure to also check out the Available Programs in Europe!